Dr. Jasmine Ferrill

 - Cross-Cultural Supervision

 Dr. Ferrill's program of research is congruent with the socioculturally attuned lens that informs her clinical practice and supervision philosophies.
-Her research focuses on informing best practices with racial minority populations within the field of marriage and family therapy in the areas of research methods, clinical work, and clinical supervision.
+Her research focuses on informing best practices with racial minority populations within the field of marriage and family therapy in the areas of research methods, clinical practice, and clinical supervision.
 More specifically, Dr. Ferrill's primary areas of research include relational consequences of race-based stress, best clinical practices with African American couples, and cross-cultural supervision.